-Both Malaysia and Thailand are world-renowned for its beaches, but which one has the best beaches?
+Both Malaysia and Thailand are world-renowned for their beaches, but which one has the best beaches?
 We have been to quite a few both in Thailand and Malaysia, and we preferred the Malaysian ones.
 Although we were a bit disappointed a few times in both countries.

-We found the beaches in the Perhentian islands to be absolutely wonderful, with warm water, soft sand, few people and plenty of snorkeling opportunities right from the beach.
+We found the beaches in the Perhentian islands to be absolutely wonderful, with warm water, soft sand, few people, and plenty of snorkeling opportunities right from the beach.
 Langkawi also has a few great beaches and some not so great, while Penang was very disappointing in this regard.
-The only exception is the Turtle Beach in Penang National Park, but I wouldn’t recommend Penang if the beach is all you care about.
+The only exception is Turtle Beach in Penang National Park, but I wouldn’t recommend Penang if the beach is all you care about.

 In Thailand we found ourselves underwhelmed honestly.
 There are wonderful beaches, of course, but they are much harder to find than one may expect.
-And definitely not like we see tourism brochures… Maya Bay is amazing, but… it’s very crowded, even in the early hours in the morning.
+And definitely not like we see tourism brochures… Maya Bay is amazing, but… it’s very crowded, even in the early hours of the morning.

 Phuket and the main Phi Phi beaches are not even a beach anymore, they are more like an adult theme park, and that’s true to a few other beaches.
-We haven’t been to all the beaches in Thailand and we are sure that there still are very nice eaches, but don’t expect them to be everywhere or easy to reach.
+We haven’t been to all the beaches in Thailand and we are sure that there still are very nice beaches, but don’t expect them to be everywhere or easy to reach.
 We haven’t been to Koh Lipe, but we have many fellow bloggers telling us that it is the best paradisiac island in Thailand.

 In a hindsight, and surprisingly, Malaysia wins this one, but not by much…